There is nothing we love more than books about books, but a special place in our hearts is reserved for books about bookstores.

 We get to see alternating narrators, one of which was in Jenner’s first book, The Jane Austen Society.
 Each of the 3 females in the story is striving for their dreams and interacting with some of the most famous literary figures of their day!

 I squealed with delight when Daphne Du Maurier appeared on the page, but you’ll see Peggy Guggenheim, Ellen Doubleday, and more scattered throughout this charming tale.
+At its heart, this is a book about friendship and it is an absolute delight.

 I love Kerri Maher’s other two books so I eagerly grabbed this story about an American ex-Pat (Sylvia Beach) that opened a bookstore in Paris during the time between WWI and WWII.